Joe Rocket Crossfire Motorcycle Jacket Review

 The liner attaches to the inner shell wall with sleeves and secures around the collar.
 It’s comfortable against the skin and adds noticeable warmth.

 You can ride comfortably into the low 40s Fahrenheit with the liner inserted.
-Remove it, and the jacket remains comfortable into the 80s with vents open.
+Remove it, and it remains comfortable into the 80s with vents open.

 For summer nights or high-elevation rides, I’ll often start with the liner in and remove it when temperatures rise.
 This handy adaptability is key for touring and adventure riding.